skytruong90/Access_Control_Management_GUI/README.md

 <img src="unknown3.png" width="400">

 ## How to install:
-1. download the zip folder
+1. Clone the repository: git clone
-2. extract the folder
+2. cd
-3. make sure to have a Java IDE installed
+3. Build the project with Maven: mvn clean install
-4. open the folder in your IDE and run the code
+4. Run the project: java -jar target/access-control-system-1.0.0.jar